t9md/atom-narrow/README.md

 ### Step1. basic by using `narrow:scan`

-Initial items are each lines on editor.

 1. Open some text-editor, then via command-palette, invoke `Narrow Scan`.
-2. narrow-editor opened, as you type, you can narrow items.
+2. `narrow-editor` opened, Initial items are each lines on editor.
+As you type, you can narrow items.
 3. When you type `apple` as query. all `apple` matching items are listed.
 4. You can move normal `up`, `down`(or `j`, `k` in read-only mode) key to quick-preview items.
 5. `enter` to confirm.
-When confirmed, narrow-editor closed.
+When confirmed, `narrow-editor` closed.

 The read-only mode is enabled by default.

 ### Step2. navigate from outside of `narrow-editor`.

 1. Open some text-editor, then via command-palette, invoke `Narrow Scan`.
-2. narrow-editor opened, as you type, you can narrow items.
+2. `narrow-editor` opened.
+As you type, you can narrow items.
 3. Click invoking editor.
-And see your clicked position is auto reflected narrow-editor.
+And see your clicked position is automatically reflected `narrow-editor`.
 4. `ctrl-cmd-n` to move to `next-item`, `ctrl-cmd-p` to move to `previous-item`.
+  - If you are vim-mode-plus user, You can use `tab` and `shift-tab`.
-5. If you want to close narrow-editor you can close by `ctrl-g`(no need to focus narrow-editor).
+5. You can close `narrow-editor` by `ctrl-g`( no need to focus `narrow-editor` ).
-6. If you want to change narrow-query, you have to focus to narrow-editor
+6. If you want to change narrow-query, you have to focus to `narrow-editor`
-  - Use `ctrl-cmd-f`(`narrow:focus`) to focus narrow-editor's item indicator row.
+  - Use `ctrl-cmd-f`( `narrow:focus` ) to focus `narrow-editor`.
-  - Use `ctrl-cmd-i`(`narrow:focus-prompt`) to focus narrow-editor's query prompt row
+  - Use `ctrl-cmd-i`( `narrow:focus-prompt` ) to directly focus narrow-editor's query prompt row.
   - Both commands are available from outside/inside of narrow-editor.
 7. These navigation keymaps are available for all provider(e.g. `search`, `fold` etc).

 ### Step3. direct-edit

-Direct-edit is "edit on narrow-editor then save to real-file" feature.
+Direct-edit is "edit on `narrow-editor` then save to real-file" feature.
-Available for these three providers `scan`, `search` and `atom-scan`.
+Available for following providers.

-⚠️ This feature is really new and still experimental state.
-⚠️ Don't try code-base which is not managed by SCM.
+- `scan`
+- `search`
+- `atom-scan`

+⚠️ This operation is dangerous, since you can update multiple files at once.
+⚠️ You have to be careful enough to use this feature, don't use this without understanding what you are doing.
 ⚠️ I can say sorry, but I can not recover file for you.

 1. Open file from project, place cursor for variable name `hello`